Loaders#¶

 - The specific

-hook provides a way to define a custom method for retrieving the source code of an ES module specifier.
+The load hook provides a way to define a custom method for retrieving the source code of an ES module specifier.
 This would allow a loader to potentially avoid reading files from disk.
-It could also be used to map an unrecognized format to a supported one, for example yaml
+It could also be used to map an unrecognized format to a supported one, for example yaml to module.

 In a more advanced scenario, this can also be used to transform an unsupported source to a supported one (see Examples below).